bgonzalezbustamante/academic-kickstart/Netlify/content/authors/xorchard/_index.md

   url: "http://periodismo.uahurtado.cl/"

 # Short bio (displayed in user profile at end of posts)
-bio: Head in the Journalism Department at the Universidad Alberto Hurtado.
+bio: Head of the Journalism Department at the Universidad Alberto Hurtado, Chile.

 interests:
 - Political communication